JayAshton/playground/README.md

 Traefik is used as a reverse proxy so that all services can be accessed via localhost e.g:

 ```
-https://localhost/products points to the products service
+https://localhost/products points to the products controller
-https://localhost:reviews points to the reviews service
+https://localhost/reviews points to the reviews controller
 etc
 ```